ketakijain/opengl-buzzy-bowl/README.md

 This is a part of the final project assignment for ECE 6122-Advanced Programming Techniques course.
 It involves creating a 3D simulation of a UAV show using OpenGL with C++.

 Description:
 The show is made up of 15 UAVs that are placed on the football field at the 0, 25, 50, 25, 0 yard-lines.
 The UAVs remain on the ground for 5 seconds after the beginning of the simulation.
+After the initial 5 seconds the UAVs then launch from the ground and go towards a point above the ground.
+As they approach the point,  they began to fly in random paths along the surface of a virtual sphere  while attempting to maintain a speed between 2 to 10 m/s.
+The simulation ends once all of the UAV have come within 10 m of the point, (0, 0, 50 m), and the UAVs have flown along the surface for 60 seconds.
+The UAVs have been given the texture of the obj "Suzanne".
+This is implemented in the form of a multithreaded application.
+Each UAV has a thread of its own that describes the motion.